Hemus Air Flight 7081: Aftermath

 Abdallah was brought to observation at Dikemark Hospital, without the court-appointed psychiatrists finding that he was insane at the time of the hijacking.
-He was, however, observed as periodically being psychotic.
+He was, however, observed as being periodically psychotic.
 The court case was carried out by Eidsvoll District Court and started on 16 September.
 The maximum penalty for hijacking in Norway was 21 years, but the defense attorney stated that his client was insane and argued that he be acquitted.
 Bulgarian authorities were not interested in following up the case; the court proceedings were not followed by Bulgarian representatives and the four crew members called to witness did not meet.

-The accused arrived at the court in underwear, bathing shoes and a crown.
-Although he admitted having hijacked the aircraft, but denied criminal liability because of was under the influence of evil powers.
+The accused arrived at the court wearing only underwear, bathing shoes and a crown.
+Although he admitted to having hijacked the aircraft, he denied criminal liability, due to him being "under the influence of evil powers".
 He made his statement in Arabic with an interpreter.
 He stated that he had been forcefully recruited to the Popular Front for the Liberation of Palestine, where he had been brainwashed.
-He had then seen one of his friends die, after which he had heard voices.
+He had then seen one of his friends die, upon which he had heard voices.
 Both God and the Devil had spoken to him and for a while he had slept at graveyards where he had heard the screaming of the dead.
 Before departing he had drunk four beers and was search eight times at the airport.

 The court found Abdullah guilty and found no extenuation and sentenced him to four years of prison.
 The court pointed out that the hijacking was well prepared and sly and that the hijacker had retained control in a stressed situation.
 The Ministry of Justice decided on 28 April 1999 to return him to Lebanon, but this was not possible on 12 July, when he was released from prison.
 He was therefore detained in custody until he could be sent out.
 He was returned to Lebanon in August, escorted by police officers.
 At the terminal at Vienna International Airport he attempted to flee, but was quickly detained by Norwegian and Austrian police.
 This caused the airline to deny to take him on the flight and separate aircraft had to be chartered.
 He was immediately detained by Lebanese police when he arrived there.
 In December 1997 Abdullah claimed that he had made up the defection plan and that he was acting under orders of PFLP to crash the aircraft into Oslo as a protest against the Oslo Accords and the thriving peace process.
 He stated that he had abandoned the plan because "he was no terrorist".